Midland Theatre (Newark, Ohio)

 The Midland Theatre is a theatre that was built in 1928 in the Newark Downtown Historic District of Newark, Ohio, United States.
-Following its establishment and golden years, the theatre faced a blizzard and was then purchased by a larger company and renovated to make modern updates and improve the overall aesthetic of the building.
-Since 2000, it has been used as a performance venue for live music and other performing arts events.
-The now 1,200 seat theatre provides a multitude of opportunities to view shows involving many popular artists, and participate in various events.
+Following fifty years of success and renown, the theatre was damaged by a blizzard and closed for more than a decade.
+It was then purchased and underwent an extensive renovation.
+Since reopening in 2000, it has been used as a performance venue for live music and other performing arts events.
+The 1,200-seat theatre provides a multitude of opportunities to view performances by popular artists and participate in various events.

-The Golden Era (1928-1978)
+Golden Era (1928-1978)

 A view into the Midland Theatre's interior in 1929, just one year after its opening in 1928.

-After opening its doors on December 20, 1928, the Midland Theatre served the community of Newark, Ohio, for 50 years primarily as a movie theater, until it closed in 1978.
-Prior to its closing, the Midland Theatre was a popular attraction.
-The theatre hosted small live music events and movies, having around 1000 seats.
-As it evolved, the Midland began showing some of Hollywood’s most famous movies.
-The schedule rotated on a 3 day basis, causing high demand for tickets.
-The Midland Theatre was noted for its unique Spanish architecture, high quality seating, and tall marble pillars.
-The high quality design of the theatre made for premier movie screenings and attracted crowds of all ages for both movies and live performances, with Saturdays being especially busy.
-The theatre remained like this for around 50 years, and they now refer to this time as the “Golden Era.”
+The Midland Theatre opened its doors on December 20, 1928.
+On its opening night, people stood in line for hours (or paid paper boys to hold spots in line for them).
+Once inside, visitors marveled at the interior, which was inspired by Spanish architecture.
+Marble columns rose through the foyer, velvet drapes hung from the walls, and lace trimmed the balcony.
+An art glass chandelier hung over the 1,000-seat theater, where the first visitors were treated to live orchestra music, Vaudeville acts, and silent films.
+A week later, the theater showed the first sound movie ever to be played in Newark.